WooCommerce has grown a lot in the last few years.

 He said he switched to CS-Cart and, indeed, he can manage orders faster than with WooCommerce and his operational efficiency is much better.

 Now, this is not a praise to CS-Cart, I still don’t know much about that CMS.
 Nor is supposed to be a rant on WooCommerce.
 It’s just the facts as I see them.

 While I love WordPress and you can build almost anything on top of it, maybe this CMS cannot be the best solution for every type of website.

 What do you think?

 Have you encountered these issues with managing orders in WooCommerce?
-What database optimizations can be done?
+What database optimizations can you do?

-Can WooCommerce be used as a solid e-commerce solution by people who mean business or is it just for small timers who want a fast, simple, easy to build online shop?
+Can WooCommerce be used as a robust e-commerce solution by people who mean business or is it just for small timers who want a fast, simple, easy to build online shop?